Neon Genesis Evangelion (franchise): Petit Eva: Evangelion@School

-Petit Eva: Evangelion@School is a chibi-style ONA series that ran for 24 broadcasts from March 20, 2007 to March 11, 2009 it was adapted from Petit Eva and Petit Eva Bokura Tanken Dōkōkai spin off manga illustrated by Ryusuke Hamamoto and Maki Ozora.
+Petit Eva: Evangelion@School is a chibi-style ONA series that ran for 24 broadcasts from March 20, 2007, to March 11, 2009.
+It was adapted from the Petit Eva and Petit Eva Bokura Tanken Dōkōkai spin-off manga illustrated by Ryusuke Hamamoto and Maki Ozora.
 It is a parody of the original series, where the original cast are now students at a junior high school in Tokyo-3.
-There are other minor differences to Neon Genesis Evangelion as well, such as the fact that the three Rei clones are now sisters and that the Evangelion Unit-01 is now a human sized student.
+There are other minor differences to Neon Genesis Evangelion as well, such as the fact that the three Rei clones are now sisters and that Evangelion Unit-01 is now a human sized student.

+Episodes

 Rebuild of Evangelion

 Rebuild of Evangelion, known in Japan and on Amazon Prime Video as Evangelion: New Theatrical Edition (ヱヴァンゲリヲン新劇場版, Evangerion Shin Gekijōban), is a Japanese animated film series and a retelling of the original Neon Genesis Evangelion anime television series, produced by Studio Khara.
 Hideaki Anno served as the writer and general manager of the project, with Kazuya Tsurumaki and Masayuki directing the films themselves.
 Yoshiyuki Sadamoto, Ikuto Yamashita and Shirō Sagisu returned to provide character designs, mechanical designs and music respectively.